telerik/kendo-ui-core/docs/controls/editors/slider/overview.md

 > **Important**
 >
-> In right-to-left (RTL) mode the behavior of the left and right `Arrow` keys is reversed.
+> In the right-to-left (RTL) mode, the behavior of the left and right `Arrow` keys is reversed.

 ## See Also

-Other articles on Kendo UI Slider:
+Other articles on the Kendo UI Slider:

 * [Overview of the ASP.NET MVC HtmlHelper Extension for the Slider Widget](/aspnet-mvc/helpers/slider/overview)
 * [Overview of the Slider JSP Tag]({% slug overview_slider_uiforjsp %})